 Take a look at the 30 DJIA stocks.
 Care to guess how many of the original 12 are still in it?
 Just one.
 General Electric.* In fact, most of these companies didn’t exist when Mr. Dow crafted his list.
 Most of the originals have come and gone or morphed into something new.

 The same is true of VTSAX.
-It holds every stock in the US market.
-About 5,000.
-Now, picture all 5000 of these companies along a classic bell curve graph.
+It holds virtually every publicly traded stock in the US market.
+A little over 3000.
+Now, picture all 3000+ of these companies along a classic bell curve graph.

 Generic Bell Curve Graph